bl1231/bilbomd/HELM_NOTES.md

 not having much luck. `npm install` is running out op file handles.

-Can try this in orer to get podman-hpc into a happy state again
+Can try this in order to get podman-hpc into a happy state again

 ```bash
 podman unshare